zero-day-labs/riscv-iommu/README.md

 ## **Roadmap and Contributions**

-This IOMMU IP still has plenty room for growth and improvments.
+This IOMMU IP still has plenty room for growth and improvements.
 We encourage contributions in many ways (but not limited to):

 - Improving the current design.
 Increasing efficiency, modularity, scalability, etc;
 - Identifying errors or bugs in the implementation, by means of formal verification, or through the integration of the IP in other systems;